red-sakai/red-sakai/README.md

 # 🐬 CodeRed

-Hi!
-I'm **Jhered Miguel C. Republica** — a **2nd Year Computer Engineering student** with a passion for web development and mobile development with a passion for cybersecurity and an aspiring **Software Engineer**.
-I'm currently working toward becoming a **fullstack developer**, with a strong focus on **Python** and modern web technologies.

-Every day, I'm learning, building, and improving my skills — especially in current frameworks, tools, and algorithms — to grow into a capable and forward-thinking developer.
+I'm a passionate and driven Computer Engineering student with a strong interest in web development, mobile development, and cybersecurity.
+I enjoy building practical, user-focused applications while continuously learning how systems work under the hood — from frontend interfaces to backend logic and secure architectures.

+My long-term goal is to become a well-rounded full-stack developer with solid foundations in secure software development, modern frameworks, and efficient algorithms.

+I believe in learning by building, and I’m constantly improving my skills through hands-on projects, experimentation, and problem-solving.

 ---